Instinct-AI/.github/profile/README.md

 - YOLOvision  🚀 🚀: The YOLOvision object detection models can detect and locate objects in real-time images and video streams.
 These models can be trained to detect specific types of objects, such as cars, people, animals, or any other object of interest.

+- EasyDeL 📦: (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
+This library is primarily focused on PyTorch, and the team behind EasyDeL is planning to add support for JAX/Flax and TensorFlow in the future.

 ## Getting started 😊
 To get started with LucidBrains, simply visit our website and sign up for an account.
 From there, you'll have access to all of our packages and tools, as well as a range of resources and support to help you get the most out of our platform.
 Support